Skip to main content

 • Update AccessKey, SecretKey and SessionToken with the results provided after running the aws-vault command above

-• If you are testing against the dev environment then add the custom domain to the beginning of the url for e.g. https://sfs247te298.dev.deputy-reporting.api.opg.service.justice.gov.uk/v2/clients/{courtReference}/reports
+Testing against dev environments * If you are testing against the dev environment then add the api ID to the beginning of the url for e.g. https://sfs247te298.dev.deputy-reporting.api.opg.service.justice.gov.uk/v2/clients/{courtReference}/reports

-The Digideps integation env (https://integration.development.sirius.opg.service.justice.gov.uk/) is already pointing to the Sirius integration environment so no Terraform set up is required.
-The integration env is located on dev.deputy-reporting.api.opg.service.justice.gov.uk - You will just need to set up your case in the integration environment and run the aws-vault command to access and update your credentials for Postman - Make sure the url in Postman is pointing at ‘dev.deputy-reporting.api…’
+Testing against integration * The Digideps integration env (https://integration.development.sirius.opg.service.justice.gov.uk/) is already pointing at the Sirius integration environment so no Terraform set up is required.
+However please bear in mind that you have less flexibility around data manipulation as other services use it for testing so please expect a specific data set. * The integration env is located on dev.deputy-reporting.api.opg.service.justice.gov.uk * You will just need to set up your case in the integration environment and run the aws-vault command to access and update your credentials for Postman * Please also make sure the url in Postman is pointing at ‘dev.deputy-reporting.api…’